-QNB is committed to, and invests in, the latest information technology ("IT") available for use in the QNB Group's business.
-QNB became one of the first banks in the MENA region, to have a global banking offering that services QNB's customers both in Qatar and overseas.
-QNB has implemented the latest version of the "Bank Fusion" system (Misys Equation 4.0) for its banking operations both in Qatar and overseas.
+QNB is committed to, and invests in, the latest IT available for use in the QNB Group's business.
+QNB became one of the first banks in the MENA region to have a global banking offering that services QNB's customers both in Qatar and overseas.
+QNB has implemented the latest version of the "Bank Fusion" system (Misys Equation) for its banking operations both in Qatar and overseas.

-In 2013, QNB upgraded its core banking, trade finance and ATM switch systems, making it one of the few banks in the world to have the latest versions of these systems.
-In addition, QNB continued to roll out its updated internet banking, cash management and mobile banking solutions to all of its branches internationally.
+In 2016, QNB upgraded its core banking, trade finance and ATM switch systems, making it one of the few banks in the world to have the latest versions of these systems.
+In addition, QNB continued to roll out upgrades to its internet banking, cash management and mobile banking solutions to all of its branches internationally.
 Various new features have been added to these systems such as PayPal and Western Union payments through internet banking systems, online merchant services and SWIFT payments for corporates through cash management systems.
-QNB recently launched the global branch automation system, streamlining the teller interface and improving customer experience.
-In addition QNB is working on a new mobile banking solution which it intends to launch by the end of this year.